 - Why It Matters: Ensures compliance with state regulations and prevents penalties.

-- Steps to Take: Log into Delaware’s online tax portal and submit your estimated payment.
+- Steps to Take: Log into Delaware’s online tax portal and submit your estimated payment, if required.

 September 15: Major Tax Filing Deadline